 Butler has been roundly and sometimes vociferously critiqued for her ethical stance on Israel.
 Despite clear statements in Parting Ways and elsewhere that Zionism is not Nazism, the claim is made that Butler debunks all Zionism by using the worst adjective a Jew could concoct: “Nazi” (Parting Ways, 121).
 But this is simply not in the text.
 What is there, instead, is a careful reading of Zionism using the philosophical tools of Jewish thinkers such as Walter Benjamin and Hannah Arendt to maintain a distinctly Jewish positionality while simultaneously calling for an ethical approach to Palestinian lives.
 By recognizing the grievability, precarity, and vulnerability of these lives, Butler argues, we can and ought to construct an egalitarian Israeli state.

 Butler has received numerous honorary degrees from universities around the world in addition to being named a Chevalier dans l’Ordre des Arts et Lettres, offered the Adorno prize by the city of Frankfurt, and elected to the American Academy of Arts and Sciences.
-She held the prestigious presidency of the Modern Language Association in 2020.
-Her books have been translated into 27 languages and she regularly appears on lists such as “The Most Influential Women of the 21st Century” or “The 50 Most Influential Living Philosophers.”
+They held the prestigious presidency of the Modern Language Association in 2020.
+Their books have been translated into 27 languages and they regularly appear on lists such as “The Most Influential Women of the 21st Century” or “The 50 Most Influential Living Philosophers.”

 From Hebrew school and the study of Jewish ethics, through a sustained reading and interpretation of many Jewish philosophers and thinkers (Levinas, Benjamin, Derrida, Freud, Arendt, and others), Butler’s groundbreaking work brings Jewish thought to bear on the most pressing issues of our times, from gender to war to activism to the global pandemic.